-The admissions call, often the first step in the admissions process, is designed to assess the candidate's fit with the LFGSM degree program.
-The appointment includes review of the candidate's professional and academic qualifications, as well as commitment, motivation, maturity, and professionalism.
-Appointments, which are tailored to the individual, stress the LFGSM collaborative learning environment and help ensure a good institutional fit.
+The admissions appointment is the first step in the admissions process, providing an opportunity to assess fit for the candidate and the LFGSM degree program.
+This appointment is typically conducted as a phone call, though it could also take the form of a video-conference meeting.

+The candidate's professional and academic qualifications, as well as their commitment, motivation, maturity, and professionalism are discussed during the appointment.
+These personalized conversations highlight LFGSM's collaborative learning environment and ensure a win-win outcome for both parties.

-The Admissions Committee may request a second-level review which is a conversation with one or more members of the Admissions Committee.
+In certain cases, the Admissions Committee may request a second interview, which is conducted via videoconference with one or more committee members.

-To schedule an admissions call, email the Admissions Office at Admisslf@lfgsm.edu.
+To schedule an admissions appointment, please email the Admissions Office at Admisslf@lfgsm.edu.